GMHughes/Sensommatic/README.md

 my $pseudogenome_option = "yes"; #line 25
 ```
 </p>
 <b> Esl-sfetch option:</b> If the above pseudogenome_option is turned on, and this esl-sfetch option is set to "yes", sensommatic will write out contigs using the hmmer esl-sfetch tool.
 This option requires that the hmmer esl miniapps suits is installed.
 Setting this to "yes" will improves speed and will not impact or alter predictions.
+If you set this to "no", contigs are still exported to the pseudogenome file, though run-times may be slightly slower.

 ```
 my $pseudogenome_esl = "yes"; #line 26